Carreau/phd-dissertation/parts/part1.rst

 often depend on the timescale and deformation rate.
 At short timescale tissues often behaves elastically, whereas at long timescale the effect of viscosity will be seen :cite:`Thoumine1997`.
-In actin network, the effect of viscosity at short time scale can be as high as elasticity :cite:`Gardel`.
+In actin network, the effect of viscosity at short time scale can be as high as elasticity :cite:`Gardel2003`.

 .. todo: